AbhishekPardhi/Document-Retrieval/README.md

 ## How does it work?
 The search engine uses [RetrievalQAWithSourcesChain](https://js.langchain.com/docs/modules/chains/popular/vector_db_qa) along with [ConversationSummaryMemory](https://python.langchain.com/docs/modules/memory/types/summary) to store chat history and use it as a context along with the retrived documents from QdrantDB to answer any follow up question.
 This whole process is also known as [Retrieval-augmented generation](https://python.langchain.com/docs/use_cases/question_answering/)

+I've used a custom Prompt Template to cater to this specific use case, which incorporates summarized chat history as a context while answering any follow up question.
+Look how the context is added in the below prompt:

+       About: You are a Product Recommendation Agent who gets his context from the retrieved descriptions of the products that matches best with the User's query.
+User is a human who, as a customer, wants to buy a product from this application.

+       Given below is the summary of conversation between you (AI) and the user (Human):
+    💡Context: The AI recommends the Hair Oil - Ayurvedic Care by K.P.
+Namboodiris, rated 4.3 with a price of ₹120, and the Javakusum Hair Oil by Just Herbs, rated 4.0 with a price of ₹535.5, as hair care products.

+       Now use this summary of previous conversations and the retrieved descriptions of products to answer the following question asked by the user:
+    ❓Question: What are the prices of the products you mentioned earlier?

+       Note: While answering the question, give only one short sentence description along with rating and price (in INR ₹) for each retrived product.
+Do not give any unnecessary information.
+Also, do not repeat the information that is already present in the context.
+The answer should be crisp so that it can fit the token limit.
+The tone of the answer should be like a polite and friendly AI Assistant.

 ## API
 I've used FastAPI for the retreival service which can be ran with curl command as follows:
 ```